switnet-ltd/quick-jibri-installer/README.md

 Check more details on our wiki.

 ## Requirements
-* Clean VM/VPS/Server using a supported Ubuntu LTS
+1. Clean VM/VPS/Server using a supported Ubuntu LTS
-* Valid domain with DNS record, **mandatory** for SSL certs via Let's Encrypt.
+2. Valid domain with DNS record, **mandatory** for SSL certs via Let's Encrypt.
-* Ports open for ACME (SSL) interaction & validation.
+3. open ports for JMS interaction, [see wiki](https://github.com/switnet-ltd/quick-jibri-installer/wiki/Firewall).
-* Highly recommended: Above 8 GB RAM / 4 Cores.
+4. Starting at 8 GB RAM / 4 Cores @ ~3.0GHz
+    *  Adding resources as your audience or features you require, so your experience don't suffer from the lack of resources.
-* Webcam
+5. Webcam

+### Jibri Recodings Access via Nextcloud
+* Valid domain with DNS record for Nextcloud SSL.

-### Jigasi Transcript
+### Jigasi Transcript (stalled)
 * SIP account
 * Google Cloud Account with Billing setup.

-### Jibri Recodings Access via Nextcloud
-* Valid domain with DNS record for Nextcloud SSL.

 ## Kernel warning
 For AWS users or any cloud service provider that might use their own kernel on their products (servers/vm/vps), might cause Jibri failure to start due not allowing `snd_aloop` module.